By J. L. Starkey

 So far so good, right?
 Cap was living in the vicinity of San Francisco prior to 1906.
 I was on the right track but needed to determine where he was living during the earthquake.
 To do that, I turned to the newspaper again.

-On the contrary, I found Cap safe and sound…and in jail.
+On the contrary, I found Cap safe and sound…and on the run.

 The Thick-Skulled Survivor

 Jury selection began on 12 January 1905, and by five o’clock the next evening, Cap’s fate was in the hands of that jury .
-On 15 January he was found guilty of assault with a deadly weapon; two days later he was sentenced to eighteen months in the Fresno County Jail .
+Three days later, he was found guilty of assault with a deadly weapon; two days after that, he was sentenced to eighteen months in the Fresno County Jail .
 If he served his full sentence, he would be released in July 1906…three months after the earthquake.

 On 18 April 1906, San Francisco was devastated by an earthquake that would later be called one of the worst natural disasters in our nation’s history .
 By the time it was over, 200,000 people would be homeless, almost 500 city blocks would be destroyed, and 3000 lives would be lost.

-Cousin Cap was among the missing, to be sure…but not because of the earthquake.
+Cousin Cap was among the missing, to be sure…but it wasn’t because of the earthquake.

 A Legend Becomes a Tragedy